DR SAFA ONLINE

 State of the Art Technologies

-Meet with Dr Nagi Jean Safa in LEBANON and in CANADA.
+Meet with Dr Nagi Jean Safa in LEBANON.
 Renowned Bariatric Surgeon

 Dr Nagi Jean Safa has dedicated his professional career to the treatment of morbid obesity.
 He is a Metabolic and Bariatric Surgeon (Weight-Loss Surgeon) at the Advanced BMI in Lebanon and at the Sacred Heart Hospital of Montreal, and holds an academic appointment at the University of Montreal.
 Furthermore, he is involved in the training of residents and surgical fellows on how to perform advanced laparoscopic obesity surgery.
 Throughout his practice, Dr Safa performed more than two thousand laparoscopic procedures, including Roux en Y gastric bypass, sleeve gastrectomy, gastric banding, gastric plication and many other abdominal surgery procedures.